Alawism: Islamic opinions

 Twelver Shia scholars (such as Shaykh Tusi) did not consider Alawites as Shia Muslims while condemning their heretical beliefs.

 However, during the Ba'athist rule, Hafez al-Assad (1971–2000) and his son and successor Bashar al-Assad (2000–2024) pressed their fellow Alawites "to behave like 'regular Muslims', shedding (or at least concealing) their distinctive aspects".
 During the early 1970s, a booklet, al-'Alawiyyun Shi'atu Ahl al-Bait (lit.
 'The Alawites are Followers of the Household of the Prophet') was published, which was "signed by numerous 'Alawi' men of religion", described the doctrines of the Imami Shia as Alawite.
-The relationship between Alawite-ruled Ba'athist Syria and Khomeinist Iran has been described as a "marriage of convenience" due to the former being ruled by the ultra-secularist Arab Socialist Ba'ath party and the latter by the anti-secular Twelver Shi'ite clergy.
+The relationship between Alawite-ruled Ba'athist Syria and Khomeinist Iran has been described as a "marriage of convenience" due to the former being ruled by the secularist Arab Socialist Ba'ath party and the latter by the anti-secular Twelver Shi'ite clergy.
 The alliance was established during the Iran-Iraq war in the 1980s, when Hafez al-Assad backed Iran against his Iraqi Ba'athist rivals, departing from the consensus of the rest of the Arab world.
 Iranian-backed militant groups like Hezbollah, Liwa Fatemeyoun, etc., have been acting as proxy forces for the Assad regime in various conflicts in the region, such as the Lebanese Civil War, the 2006 Lebanon War and the Syrian civil war.

-Some sources have discussed the "Sunnification" of Alawites under the al-Assad regime.
-Joshua Landis, director of the Center for Middle East Studies, writes that Hafiz al-Assad "tried to turn Alawites into 'good' (read Sunnified) Muslims in exchange for preserving a modicum of secularism and tolerance in society".
-On the other hand, Al-Assad "declared the Alawites to be nothing but Twelver Shiites".
-In a paper, "Islamic Education in Syria", Landis wrote that "no mention" is made in Syrian textbooks (controlled by the Al-Assad regime) of Alawites, Druzes, Ismailis or Shia Islam; Islam was presented as a monolithic religion.
-Alawism currently number around 4 million in the world.
+Some sources have discussed the "Sunnification" of Alawites under the Ba'athist-led regime.
+Joshua Landis, director of the Center for Middle East Studies, writes that Hafez al-Assad "tried to turn Alawites into 'good' (read Sunnified) Muslims in exchange for preserving a modicum of secularism and tolerance in society".
+On the other hand, al-Assad "declared the Alawites to be nothing but Twelver Shiites".
+In a paper, "Islamic Education in Syria", Landis wrote that "no mention" is made in Syrian textbooks, controlled by the Ba'athist-led regime, of Alawites, Druze, Ismailis or Shia Islam; Islam was presented as a monolithic religion.
+Alawites currently number around 4 million in the world.